Dental Emergency NYC

 Whether you have dental PPO insurance or looking for an “emergency dentist no insurance” we are here for you.
 209 NYC emergency dentists accept most dental PPO insurance plans like Metlife, Delta Dental, Guardian, Cigna, Aetna, etc. However, we also offer emergency dental care to those who have no insurance.
 You can find the cost of a dental emergency visit without insurance or with insurance below.

-We are open seven days a week and offer urgent dental care to patients who need it.
+We are open seven days a week and offer urgent dental care to patients experiencing a dental emergency in NYC.
 Our hours are:

 |Monday||7:30 am – 6:30 pm|